Guardians of the Dawn

-The Guardians of the Dawn (حراس الفجر) are a coalition of Christian pro-government militias which are involved in the Syrian Civil War and affiliated with the Air Force Intelligence Directorate.
+The Guardians of the Dawn (حراس الفجر) are a coalition of Christian pro-government militias which were involved in the Syrian Civil War and affiliated with the Air Force Intelligence Directorate.
 Although the Guardians of the Dawn, whose official motto is "A homeland that we do not protect is one we do not deserve to live in", promote themselves as a Syrian nationalist force, their fighters are primarily motivated by a concept of holy war to defend the Christian areas of Syria from hostile rebels.
 The militiamen of Usud al-Cherubim, one of the coalition's constituent groups, even refer to themselves as "mujahideen of the cross".

 History

-Following the outbreak of the Syrian Civil War in 2012, several Christian militias were formed to fight for the Syrian government against insurgents.
-These groups were generally organized as self-defense units, as Syrian rebels began to attack Christian religious sites and kidnap Christians for ransom soon after the insurgency gained momentum.
+After the onset of the Syrian Civil War in 2012, a number of militias consisting of Christians were established to fight in support of the Syrian government against the rebels.
+This happened because of the fact that once the rebels gained strength, they started attacking Christian places of worship and kidnapping Christians for ransom.
 The Syrian government was also interested in arming Christian militias, as these were generally loyal and relieved the hard-pressed Syrian Army.
 Christian units played a major role in the fighting for the Qalamoun Mountains 2013–14, where several important Christian centers are located, such as the towns of Maarounah and Yabroud, as well as the Cherubim Convent near Saidnaya.

 According to their official leader, Fadi Abd al-Massih Khouri, the Guardians of the Dawn were established on 11 September 2015, when various Christian militias banded together to defend Maarounah from an attack by Jaysh al-Islam; as this ad-hoc alliance proved highly successful, the coalition was promptly formalized under Khouri's leadership.
 The idea behind its foundation was that the different Christian militias should help each other when their villages come under assault.

 Initially, the new coalition was known as "Homeland Shield" ("Dir’ al-Watan"), and soon began to participate in various campaigns to defend or capture Christian localities in Syria: In late 2015 the member groups joined a government offensive in the western Homs Governorate, during which they helped to retake Sadad and Mahin from the Islamic State of Iraq and the Levant.
 For these operations they received the official gratitude of Sootoro.
 In March 2016 the alliance adopted its current name, and later that year sent fighters to the northern Hama Governorate in order to defend a number of Christian villages from a Jihadist-led rebel offensive.
 The Guardians also took part in the fighting for Qamhana during the Hama offensive (March–April 2017).

 Besides these campaigns, the Guardians of the Dawn are also very active throughout the Rif Dimashq Governorate, taking part in various offensives against rebel-held eastern Ghouta and the Siege of Darayya and Muadamiyat; the latter operation was partly framed by Usud al-Cherubim as "liberating its [Darayya's] churches".
 Khouri also ran as parliamentary candidate in the elections of April 2016, though failed to win a seat.